Heraldry Symbols & What They Mean

 The chief has often been granted as a special reward for prudence and wisdom, as well as for successful command in war.

 The chief theoretically contains the upper 1/3 of the shield, although it rarely actually does.

 The chief is never surmounted by any other ordinary (a simple background symbol) except for in very exceptional cases.

 A chief is also never couped (cut off before reaching the edges of the shield) or cottised (surrounded closely by smaller bars), and it has no diminutive.

-The chimera is a very odd looking creature with the head abreast of a woman, the forepaws of a lion, the body of a goat, the hind-legs of a griffin (the legs of a lion and claws of an eagle), and the tail of a dragon.
+The chimera is a very odd looking creature in heraldry with the head abreast of a woman, the forepaws of a lion, the body of a goat, the hind-legs of a griffin (the legs of a lion and claws of an eagle), and the tail of a dragon.
 It is not found it heraldry very often and is not unlike the sphinx in many ways.

 The cloud, the symbol of the ethereal heights of heaven, represents the quality of higher truth.

 They are very seldom used as bearings on arms but quite frequently arms are represented as issuing from them, particularly in French arms.